How to Stop Going to the Toilet during the Night

 You may also want to find out if you have any family history of bladder problems or a history of diabetes.
 This kind of information will help your doctor make a more precise diagnosis and know which tests to run.

 The treatment for nocturia depends on what’s causing it in the first place.
 Once you treat the condition, the side effect of peeing so much at night should go away, too.
-If the urge to go to the bathroom is caused by something like a medication, you can talk with your doctor about making a switch.
+If the urge to go to the bathroom is caused by something like a medication, you can talk to your doctor about making a switch.
 Or, you can try taking the medication earlier in the day.

 Certain medications can be given to reduce the symptoms of an overactive bladder.
 There are also prescriptions that will cause your kidneys to produce less urine throughout the night.
 Either of these options can be useful if you’re going too frequently through the night.